 As illustrated in Figure 12, the Connection consists of three basic components: an ingress point where user data enters the connection, a transport section that carries the data across the network, and an egress point where user data exits the connection.
 The network components that present the user data to the ingress point or carry the user data away from the egress point are the access sections.
 The network infrastructure that carries user data from the ingress point through the network to the egress point is the transport section.
 The end of the transport section or the junction between the transport section and the access section is called the Service Termination Point (STP).

 The user data (the “payload data”) is carried across each section of the network inside a “framing protocol”.
-The framing protocol, provides the necessary timing, control, and data integrity functions required to move the payload from node to node through the network.
+The framing protocol provides the necessary timing, control, and data integrity functions required to move the payload from node to node through the network.
 It is important to distinguish between a) the access framing protocols, b) the transport framing protocols, and c) the user payload data carried inside each of these protocols.

 It is the user payload data stream that must be preserved from ingress to egress in a Connection.